leonstel/leonstel.github.io/blogs/scrape_the_web1.md

 # Without the cached player ids you will have to do a ton of unnecessary select database queries.
 You should avoid that!

 def processMatches(tournament_id):
-    print('process the saved matches, save to db with cached player ids')

     for index, match_row in globals.matches_df.iterrows():